EscanBE/everlast/tests/e2e/README.md

 and will execute the upgrade.

 ## Test Suite Structure
+Note: not tested since fork from Evmos

 ### `e2e` Package

 The `e2e` package defines an integration testing suite used for full end-to-end testing functionality.
-This package is decoupled from depending on the Everlast codebase.
+This package is decoupled from depending on the EverLast codebase.
 It initializes the chains for testing via Docker.
 As a result, the test suite may provide the desired version to Docker containers during the initialization.